 How did you find the application process?

 The application process is very long and there seemed to be hurdle after hurdle as they assess you in a lot of detail.
 It felt quite time-consuming and tiring at the time, but it was worth it when January came and I found out that I'd got an offer.
-In applying to Cambridge, you do so much more work around your subject (such as extra reading and the admissions assessment), which means that you get a chance to really focus on the subject you're choosing to do a degree in for the next three years.
+In applying to Cambridge, you do so much more work around your subject (such as extra reading), which means that you get a chance to really focus on the subject you're choosing to do a degree in for the next three years.
 You explore a lot of things you wouldn’t have covered in school, which can only be good.

 So, I did a lot of reading!
 I just let myself find things I was interested in, and then I’d discover other things through that, and so on.
 It’s also good to practice talking about your subject and, for history, to practice looking at sources and thinking about what could be asked about them, and what you should be thinking about when you first read them.
 Make sure you also know about the material from your personal statement, and what you wrote in the essays you submitted!